Rosemary Kennedy Internship Initiative

 Greater Washington Internship Coalition

-The Rosemary Kennedy Internship Initiative is made possible by the Rosemary Kennedy Education Fund.
+The Rosemary Kennedy Internship Initiatives are made possible by the Rosemary Kennedy Education Fund.

 Education and related artistic programs are made possible through the generosity of the